-A big wild card for me is what happens to the regional sports networks now.
+A big wild card is what happens to the regional sports networks now.
 Most NHL, NBA and MLB teams own their local viewership rights.
 (The NFL controls national broadcasts since their supply is much more limited.)
-Regional sports networks first disrupted local broadcast channels by buying these rights, with some college rights throughout the 2000s.
+Regional sports networks first disrupted local broadcast channels by buying these rights, with some college sports TV rights, throughout the 2000s.
 Ultimately, several teams disrupted the RSN disruptors and launched their own channels.
 (The Yankees and Lakers being arguably the two biggest.)
 As the bundle starts to collapse, RSNs will likely be one of the first casualties.
 (Though don’t guess when.
-Predicting the future can be easy, predicting when is very, very hard.)
+Predicting the future can be easy; predicting when is very, very hard.)

 My question about this deal is how many of these ESPN+ games are inventory previously dedicated to RSNs.
 If the answer is “all of them”, that’s a lot of lost content for RSNs to lose.
 My guess is that ESPN+ will have out-of-market rights.
 That obviously dampens a lot of the value for customers, since most fans still care about their local team first and foremost.